cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 It's hard to come up with the right way to explain complex technical concepts, and it's hard to structure a document for ease of consumption.

 But it's getting easier.
-The more technical posts I make on here, the more comfortable I feel in writing technical documents and the more confident I feel sharing my thoughts with others.
+The more technical posts I make on here, the more comfortable I feel in writing technical documents and the more confident I feel in sharing my thoughts with others.
 And I'm sure by the time I've hit my 10,000 hours, it'll feel like second nature.